Answers to Frequently Asked Questions for International Students

 Is there a separate international application for foreign or international students?

 No, non-U.S. citizens use the same application as American students.
-Candidates use the Common Application and Vassar supplement.
+Candidates use the Common Application.

 What are the application deadlines?